-Perhaps the most fundamental Hopf monoid of Aguiar-Mahajan's theory is the cocommutative Hopf algebra\footnote{ we shall allow ourselves to say `algebra' instead of `monoid' (or even magma) since vector species form a linear category} of (set) compositions $\Sig$ (\autoref{hopfofsetcomp}), which is a Hopf monoid internal to vector species defined with respect to the Cauchy product.
-It has decategorified image the graded Hopf algebra of noncommutative symmetric functions $\textbf{NSym}$.
-A composition $F$ of $I$ is a surjective function (`labeling')
+Perhaps the most fundamental Hopf monoid of Aguiar-Mahajan's theory is the cocommutative Hopf algebra\footnote{\ we allow ourselves to say `algebra' since vector species form a linear category} of compositions $\Sig$ (\autoref{hopfofsetcomp}), which is a Hopf monoid internal to vector species defined with respect to the Day convolution.
+(More familiar is perhaps its decategorification, which is the graded Hopf algebra of noncommutative symmetric functions $\textbf{NSym}$.)
+A composition $F$ of $I$ is a surjective function of the form